SS Heinrich Arp: The ceremony of the christening on the steamer Лиза Чайкина

 Regarding crank bearing should be discussed separately.
 The fact that steam engines connecting rods attached to the pistons, located outside, rather than inside as in modern engines, and they go into the cycle of the piston not reciprocates only, that is up and down, but also too much sweeping to the sides that you have look to avoid its "elbow" does not hurt you if you stand close.
 The crank bearing is in the lower joint of the elbow and this bearing needs to be lubricated constantly with the machine oil using the oilcans.
 It is required the highest category skill as a funnel for the pouring was on the rod, which is hopping a dance of death.
 And a oilcaner, so a motorman was called in that years, was involved unwittingly into the rhythm of this pagan dance, it was independs if he like it or not.
 And, oilcaner was crouching and twisting when he began to follow movement of the connecting rod, and at the right time he injected the right portion of the oil using big oilcan with a large down-curved nose (outlet pipe).
-One wrong move, - the oilcan could be striked by the connecting rod and the entire portion of the lubricant will be on your head.
+One wrong move, - the oilcan could be struck by the connecting rod and the entire portion of the lubricant will be on your head.
 So motormen and engineers were unsurpassed dancers in this sense.
 They were virtuosos of the deal.
 It is marvel if you look at them from the side.
 The boogie-woogie is a pathetic parody regarding what they were doing.
 It is possible to say that their watch passed in the rhythm of this macabre ritual dance with the accompaniment of the romped monster.
 And an engineer contrives to determine the temperature of a crank some times during the watch also, thus he was controlling its possible overheating.
 He did it using own palm.
 A flat of the hand could safely withstand the temperature 70 degrees.
 And if the temperature is higher, then it begins to burn...